 3 – Don’t buy everything you need for a whole 2 or 3-week trip.
 You can easily stop at the grocery store with your rig.

 4 – If you are going to buy frozen pizza check your freezer size and if you have just to take the pizza out of the box to store in the freezer.
 It is a great space saving trick.

 Your rig will most likely have either a propane stove or a convection microwave for an oven.

 5 – Propane stove – don’t be afraid of it they really do a great job cooking your food!

 6 – Convection Microwave – As long as you preheat it before you use it it will work out great.
 I also recommend if you are cooking 2 pizzas (and they won’t fit in there together) then when one pizza is down let the fan run to cool it down and then preheat again before cooking the next one.
 I don’t know why but this really made a big difference in the second pizza during out right.

 If you preheat the cook time is normally pretty close to what the box says.
 However there will be times you have to cook a little more – have never had to cook less.

 Also, the convection microwave can act as a storage space too.

-Above all remember you need the basics and it is good to simplify but if there is something that you really enjoy then bring it with (the donut maker in our case).
+Above all remember you need the basics and it is good to simplify but if there are RV kitchen accessories that you really enjoy then bring them with (the donut maker in our case).
 Just try to limit what those things are to 1 or 2 things.
 And guess what if you end up wishing you had something with you – you can always stop at the store to buy one.
 More often than not you will realize you didn’t really need it anyways.